esphome/esphome-docs/components/climate/midea_ac.rst

 - **uart_id** (*Optional*, :ref:`config-id`): Manually specify the ID of the :doc:`../uart` if you want to use multiple UART buses.
 - **strength_icon** (*Optional*, boolean): Set if your device have signal strength icon and you want to use this feature.
 By default, on connected state, icon show maximum signal quality.
-Defaults to ``False``.
+Defaults to ``false``.

 Acknowledgments: